hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 We charge your credit card on the 1st day of each month.

 #### How about the billing tax?
 Except as otherwise noted, our prices exclude applicable sales tax and VAT.
-Currently, we charge sales tax for credit cards issued in the US states of NY and Texas.
+Currently, we charge US sales tax for credit cards issued in the US states of NY and Texas and VAT tax for non-business users based in EU.
 The tax details will be available in the monthly bill.

 #### What happens after outstanding balance?